Br3y/random-yt-tutorial/README.md

-# travsCrashCourse
+# Random Youtube Tutorials/Lessons

-# this is to learn from traversy media crash course and to absorb different types information for full stack web development
+- This is to learn everything I'm interested in related to Development or Software Engineering